All Products

 Important

-• You can restore data to the source OSS bucket for free or restore data to a new OSS bucket for free.
-If you need to restore data to a new OSS bucket, you must create a bucket of the Standard storage class in the same region.
-For more information, see Create buckets.
+To restore to a new OSS bucket, you must first create a Standard storage class bucket in the same region.
+For more information, see Create a bucket.

 Parameter